Managing PulseAudio on FreeBSD

 The Bourne shell in FreeBSD is configured by editing the global configuration file /etc/profile and/or the local user configuration file .shrc.
 These files contains commands, that will be executed, when the shell is started, such as when the user logs into the system.

 In this example, the global configuration sets the blocksize for default file operations, ccache settings, the default editor, he default pager and a prompt.
-The prompt shows a “$” for a normal user and a “#” for root.
+The prompt will include user, host and superuser status.

 # nano /etc/profile